Xuluocai/ANDAssignment/README.md

-Must have:1.user can search for a flight by enter the departure , arrival and date.
+Must have:1.user can search for a flight by enter the departure , arrival
           2.user can see the as many flights as possible,which includes price,time,and airline.